-With this use of IoT Drools-jBPM analysis and reasoning in IoT devices, we were able to orchestrate dissimilar devices (temperature sensor, manual switch, and fan motor) that normally have no knowledge or awareness of each other.
-This demonstrates opportunities for direct integration of computer-based systems into the physical-world that has never been available before by repurposing legacy systems or mechanical systems instead of replacing the hardware or physical machine.
-This also allows you to update legacy mechanical system with new safety features and device status notifications that were never built into the original systems.
+With this use of IoT Drools-jBPM analysis and reasoning in IoT devices, we were able to orchestrate dissimilar devices (trains) that normally have no knowledge or awareness of each other.
+This demonstrates opportunities for direct integration of computer-based into the physical-world that has never been available before by repurposing legacy systems or mechanical systems instead of replacing the hardware or physical machine.